Dr. O. Ivar Lovaas, father to Erik Lovaas, founder of The Lovaas Center

 The study was to the first to demonstrate that young children with autism could learn at an accelerated rate, so new and exciting parameters for treatment were discovered.
 As well, as it was the first intensive early intervention research article, it was not without its limitations.
 Limitations identified in this study were remediated in subsequent studies.

-- Intensive: The children who received more hours of 1:1 instruction per week did better than those receiving fewer hours.
+- Intensive: the children who received more of 1:1 instruction per week did better than those receiving fewer hours.

-- Comprehensive: As the treatment was primarily language based, the children did not make significant gains in other area (e.g., playing with peers).
+- Comprehensive: as the treatment was primarily language based, the children did not make significant gains in other areas (i.e. playing with peers).

-Working off the strengths and limitations from the “73 Study,” significant steps were taken to alter the way children with autism received treatment.
-A study labeled; “Behavioral Treatment and Normal Intellectual Functioning in Young Children with Autism” or, “The 87 Study” was published.
+Working off the strengths and limitations from the “1973 Study,” significant steps were taken to alter the way children with autism received treatment.
+A study labeled; “Behavioral Treatment and Normal Intellectual Functioning in Young Children with Autism” or the “1987 Study” was published.
 Sixty children were divided into three groups, a 40-hour per week group or the “experiential group,” and two control groups; “control group one” received 10 hours per week of the same therapy as the experimental group with special education, “control group two” received special education only.
-Dr. Lovaas became known as the “father of ABA” primarily as a result the package identified from the “73 Study.”
+Dr. Lovaas became known as the “father of ABA” primarily as a result the package identified from the “1973 Study.”
 However, the “treatment package” became widely known when the outcomes for the “87 Study” were published.
 Because of the success of Early Intensive Behavior Intervention (EIBI) or Lovaas model, and the decades of empirical research Dr. Lovaas has been called “The Father of ABA.”

-The results of the “87 study” were as follows;
+The results of the “1987 Study” were as follows:

 Experimental Group: The children in this group received 40-hours per week, and the treatment lasted two-to six-years.
 The outcomes indicated 47% of the children (i.e., 9/19) became indistinguishable from their peers or “best outcome,” many were able to have their “autism” label removed.
 Eight (i.e., 42%) moved from a self-contained or autism room to a language-delayed room, and two of the children or 10% saw little improvement.
 As a whole, 89% of the children in the experimental group saw substantial improvement (e.g., significant gains in IQ and socialization).